epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## Description

-This project aims to develop a portable and low-cost fluorometer for detecting chlorophyll a concentration, a key indicator of phytoplankton presence.
+This project aims to develop a portable and low-cost fluorometer for detecting chlorophyll-a concentration, a key indicator of phytoplankton presence.
 The project is conducted by students from ENSSAT in collaboration with the European Institute for Marine Studies (IUEM) and is part of an open-source initiative to facilitate easy and cost-effective replication of the device.

 This GitHub repository is intended to provide all necessary resources and instructions to reproduce the product.

 ## Features

-- Measures chlorophyll a concentration in the range of [1-50] µg/L.
+- Measures chlorophyll-a concentration in the range of [1-50] µg/L.
 - Low-cost (approximately $200), low-tech, and open-source design.
 - Portable